dathbe/MMM-SunRiseSet2/README.md

 ## Thanks go to SpaceCowboysDude for UTC and moment advice
 ## Thanks also to Sean and Strawberry for updateDOM guidance
+## Thanks also to mykle1 for the original module